security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Data are marked ``accepted`` when all of the data can be entered in accordance with the guidance of this handbook.
 The ``conflict`` flag is used whenever there is a conflicts with another location and a review shows it to be the incorrect or false location.
-A ``public_notes:meta`` should always accompany any ``conflict`` flag.
+A :ref:`public_notes:meta <notes-location>` should always accompany any ``conflict`` flag.

 If the data itself cannot be brought into the SFM standard the flag ``issue`` should be used.
 Finally, if it cannot be established whether a location should be flagged as ``accepted`` or ``conflict`` then the flag ``work_needed`` should be used as additional research is needed.